Administrable Vaccines

 The format for the Fully Specified Name (FSN) is as follows:

-Trade Name Strength Dose Form Manufacturer or Marketing Authorization Holder (MAH) (product)
+• Trade Name Strength Dose Form Marketing Authorization Holder (MAH) (real clinical drug)

-e.g.: Avaxim 80 units per 0.5 milliliter suspension for injection Sanofi Pasteur Limited (product)
+• g.: Avaxim 80 units per 0.5 milliliter suspension for injection Sanofi Pasteur Limited (real clinical drug)

 FSN Components